StitchNet: Composing Neural Networks from Pre-Trained Fragments: Results

 \section{Results}

 We now demonstrate that StitchNets can perform comparably with traditionally trained networks but with significantly reduced computational and data requirements at both inference and creation time.
-Through these characteristics, StitchNets enable the immediate on-the-fly creation of neural networks for personalized tasks without traditional training.
+Through these characteristics, StitchNet enables the immediate on-the-fly creation of neural networks for personalized tasks without traditional training.